Itchy, tasty

 9. DayZ

 DayZ was one of the first games to drop people in a zombie-infested town and tell them to find means for temporary survival.
 It inspired the Battle Royale craze, which is funny because we realize how many fresh things were born out of a genre about rotting stuff, but there’s more.
-DayZ is about zombies,♋ yes, but what m🌠ade it special was human interaction.
+DayZ is♒ about zombies, yes, but what made it special was human i𓃲nteraction.

 Staying true to George A. Romero’s original message, the zombies were never the problem.
 The problem was always us.
 It dared players to act together to survive while also tempting them to kill each other off to get the best possible loot.
 DayZ made fearing the human condition fun.

-Strengths: A never-bef𒊎ore-seen style of play that put actual emphasis on lonesome survival or risky alleg🐟iances.
+Strengths: A never-before꧙-seen style of play that put actual emphasis on lonesome survival or risky allegiances.

-Weaknesses: Many technical flaws, but, and you migh🐈t not get it until you play it, they actually kind of add value to a world where everything plays against us.
+Weaknesses: Many ꦍtechnical flaws, but, and you might not get it until you play it, they actually kind of add value to a world where everything plays against us.

 8. Dead Rising